 Randy Africano is CEO of Aircraft Associates.
-His love of aviation began at age five with a ride in the back of a Piper Tripacer.
+His love of aviation began 60 years ago at age five with a ride in his uncle's 1955 Piper Tripacer.
 He began flying at 16 in a Cessna 150, earning his pilot's license a year later, and purchasing his first airplane at age 21.

 Since that time, he has continued his involvement in general aviation both personally and professionally.
 He holds an ATP pilot certificate with type ratings in the Cessna Citation and over 13,000 safe flight hours of experience.
 Mr. Africano has served on the Illinois Airport Commission, the FAA Part 135 Aeromedical Rulemaking committee in Washington, DC and consulted with multiple companies to improve their corporate and healthcare-based aviation programs.
 He served as Guest Moderator for the University of Michigan's Donor Travel Forum, co-authored the white paper "Improving Organ Procurement Travel Practices in the United States", and addressed the American Society of Transplant Surgeons Convention on the subject.
 He was responsible for building the largest and only IFR certified helicopter EMS program in Illinois and acted in a consulting capacity to add a fixed wing component to the largest helicopter EMS program in Michigan.
 He has held aviation board positions for the American Bonanza Society, International Comanche Society and the Lifeline Pilots Association.
 His professional affiliations include the National Business Aircraft Association, the Association of Air Medical Services, the Experimental Aircraft Association, the Helicopter Association International and the Aircraft Owners & Pilots Association.
 He has contributed to USA Today on general aviation and frequently shared his aviation expertise with members of BeechTalk.com.

-Mr. Africano has owned and operated more than 80 different general aviation aircraft in the single, multi-engine, turboprop, jet and experimental categories and has flight experience in most every popular GA aircraft.
+Mr. Africano has owned and operated 85 different general aviation aircraft in the single, multi-engine, turboprop, jet and experimental categories and has flight experience in most every popular GA aircraft.
 He has extensive knowledge of "ground up" aircraft restorations having been directly responsible for multiple fixed and rotary wing projects involving paint, interior, glass, avionics, engine and airframe modifications.